 About Fil’akovo Castle

-Built on volcanic rock, Fil’akovo Castle and the town beneath it are located near the border between Slovakia and Hungary.
+Built on volcanic rock, Fil’akovo Castle and the town beneath it are located in south-central Slovakia, near the border between Slovakia and Hungary.
 The first mention of the castle is from 1242.
 It burned down in 1682, and has since lain in ruin.

-The most interesting period of Fil’akovo’s history is from the 16th century, particularly from 1554 when it was taken by the Ottoman Empire.
-The town belonged to the Turks for forty years, and was made the seat of a sanjak or administrative district of the Empire–hence the palm tree on Fil’akovo’s coat of arms.
+The most interesting period of Fil’akovo’s history is from the 16th century, particularly from 1554, when it was taken by the Ottoman Empire.
+The town belonged to the Turks for nearly 40 years, and was made the seat of a sanjak or administrative district of the Empire, hence the palm tree on Fil’akovo’s coat of arms.

 Discover the best Historic Sites in Slovakia, from Spis Castle to St Elisabeth Cathedral and more, includes an interactive map of Slovakian cultural locations and monuments.

 Discover the most outstanding Castles to Visit in the World, from Neuschwanstein to Castel del Monte, Coburg Castle and more, includes interactive world castle list map.